Kemmy90smart/wireframing/README.md

 Functionality represents the interactive elements that allow users to perform actions, such as forms, buttons, and sliders.
 It shows how the interface will respond to user input.
 - **Example:** A search bar at the top of a page helps users find specific content quickly, improving usability and efficiency.

+## Types of Wireframes

+Wireframes come in different levels of detail depending on the stage of the design process.
+The two most common types are **Low-Fidelity** and **High-Fidelity** wireframes.

+### 1. Low-Fidelity Wireframes
+Low-fidelity (lo-fi) wireframes are **basic sketches or outlines** that focus on layout and structure rather than visual details.
+They are quick to create and easy to modify during brainstorming sessions.

+**Characteristics:**
+- Simple shapes like boxes and lines to represent content.
+- No color, images, or typography.
+- Focused on overall page structure and functionality.

+**When to Use:**
+- Early in the design process.
+- When exploring multiple layout ideas.
+- To get quick feedback from team members or clients.

+**Example:**
+A hand-drawn sketch showing a rough layout of a homepage with placeholders for the header, navigation bar, and content area.

+---

+### 2. High-Fidelity Wireframes
+High-fidelity (hi-fi) wireframes are **detailed and polished** representations that closely resemble the final design.
+They often include typography, spacing, buttons, and images.

+**Characteristics:**
+- Realistic elements like colors, fonts, and actual text.
+- Detailed spacing and alignment.
+- May include interactive components.

+**When to Use:**
+- After layout decisions have been finalized.
+- To test usability and visual hierarchy.
+- Before moving into prototyping or development.

+**Example:**
+A digital mockup created in Figma or Adobe XD showing the final color scheme, icons, and text placement.

+---

+## What Type of Wireframe Is This?

+The wireframe provided here is a **Low-Fidelity Wireframe** because it emphasizes layout and structure without detailed visuals, color, or interaction.
+It’s used to define the placement of key elements early in the design process before moving on to high-fidelity stages.